Video Content Marketing: Strategy and Examples

 Always keep these numbers in the back of your mind, and test different formats or channels, to learn what works best.
 The advantage of digital is that you can observe the results of the strategies you put in place on a day-to-day basis, to continuously optimize their performance.

-Now that you understand how to create a video strategy, let’s take a look at the top-performing types of marketing videos and examples of companies who do it right!
+Now that you understand how to make an effective video strategy, let’s take a look at the top-performing types of marketing videos and examples of companies who do it right!

 1. Product or service presentations to pitch your value proposition

 These videos serve as product adverts and pitch deck packshots of the modern era.
-Guaranteeing high ROI, product or service presentations highlight the essential benefits of your offer and what your company can do for potential customers.
+Guaranteeing high ROI, presentations highlight the essential benefits of your offer and what your organization can do for potential customers.

 Check out this example from Google in which they introduce their groundbreaking new product, the AI-powered Search Generative Experience (SGE).